 The Bissell Pet Stain Eraser Cordless Portable Carpet Cleaner is a portable pet stain cleaner (resembles a vacuum cleaner) that can help you clean stains in a jiffy.
 At least that’s what the general consensus seems to be.

-It can be used to remove stains on carpets, rugs, auto upholstery and other types of surfaces.
+It can be used to remove stains on carpets, rugs, auto upholstery and other types of surfaces like carpeted stairs.